lah7/sims2-4k-ui-patch/README.md

 Any downloads or custom content that alters the user interface or modifies graphical interface elements via your The Sims 2 save folder are not patched by this program.
 Using such mods may result in mixed UI scaling.

-However, any existing UI modifications that are directly made to the game's original files (like `TSData/Res/UI/ui.package`) will be transparently patched with this program.
+It is possible to hack the patcher to patch other files [<sup>[1]</sup>](https://github.com/lah7/sims2-4k-ui-patch/issues/46#issuecomment-2289635309) although your mileage may vary.

 ## Development